vasya-zh/kampela-soldering-kit/docs/assembly-manual.md

 0. First you need to solder the base-board with soldering iron, soldering wire and a lot of flux

+	Lets start with a FPC adapter, power modules, resistors and diodes:

 	![Base-board assembly manual 01](images/01_assembly-manual-base-board.png)

+	Then mount LED, LDO and comparator, all the capacitors and finilly Lisko board:

 	![Base-board assembly manual 02](images/02_assembly-manual-base-board.png)